NYCDOB/Facades/Draft2.md

 #### DOB NOW: SAFETY

-*New Electronic Filing Requirement for NYC façade Inspection Safety Program:*  Beginning September 2016, the New York City Department of Buildings required building owners, managers, and design professionals to use the new online portal **DOB NOW: SAFETY** to:
+*New Electronic Filing Requirement for NYC Façade Inspection Safety Program:*  Beginning September 2016, the New York City Department of Buildings required building owners, managers, and design professionals to use the new online portal **DOB NOW: SAFETY** to:

 * Submit façade compliance filings and report unsafe façade activity